Benoit-Julien/DashBoard/README.md

 # DashBoard

-This is a DashBoard project, we implement fifteen APIs :
+This is a Dashboard project, we implement fifteen APIs :

 * Weather and Time
 * RSS Feed